-- 36. (1) Upon the entry into force of a procurement contract or conclusion of a framework agreement, a procuring entity shall promptly publish on its website or in any other electronic format, notice of the award of the procurement contract or the framework agreement, specifying the name of any supplier or contractor with whom the procurement contract or framework agreement was entered into, the goods or services to be supplied, the works to be effected and, in the case of procurement contracts, the date of the award of the contract and the contract price. - (2) Where the information referred to in subsection (1) is unavailable, a complaint may be made to the Regulator.
+36. (1) Upon the entry into force of a procurement contract or conclusion of a framework agreement, a procuring entity shall promptly publish on its website or in any other electronic format, notice of the award of the procurement contract or the framework agreement, specifying the name of any supplier or contractor with whom the procurement contract or framework agreement was entered into, the goods or services to be supplied, the works to be effected and, in the case of procurement contracts, the date of the award of the contract and the contract price.

-- 37. A procuring entity shall submit to the Office no Report of procuring later than three weeks after the end of each quarter a entities report of all contracts awarded during the immediately preceding quarter. - 38.
-(1) Notwithstanding any other law for carrying Use of electronic out the purposes of this Act, public procurement under means in public this Act may be undertaken using electronic means. - (2) Nothing in subsection (1) shall affect the validity of procurements effected by means that were lawful before the coming into force of this Part. - 39.
-(1) In its communications with suppliers or Confidentiality contractors or with any person, a procuring entity shall not disclose any information if non-disclosure of such information is necessary for the protection of essential security interests of the State or if disclosure of such information would be contrary to law, would impede law enforcement, would prejudice the legitimate commercial interests of the suppliers or contractors or would impede fair competition, unless disclosure of that information is ordered by the court and, in such case, subject to the conditions of such an order. - (2) Other than when providing or publishing information pursuant to this Act, a procuring entity shall treat submissions in such a manner as to avoid the disclosure of their contents to competing suppliers or contractors or to any other person not authorized to have access to this type of information. - (3) Any discussions, communications, negotiations or dialogue between a procuring entity and a supplier or contractor shall be confidential, unless the disclosure is ordered by the court or required by law. - (4) Subject to subsection (1), in procurement involving classified information, a procuring entity may- - (a) impose on suppliers or contractors requirements aimed at protecting classified information; and
+- (2) Where the information referred to in subsection (1) is unavailable, a complaint may be made to the Regulator. - 37.
+A procuring entity shall submit to the Office no Report of procuring later than three weeks after the end of each quarter a report of all contracts awarded during the immediately preceding quarter. - 38.
+(1) Notwithstanding any other law for carrying Use of electronic out the purposes of this Act, all public procurement public procurement under this Act may be undertaken using electronic processing system. - (2) Nothing in subsection (1) shall affect the validity of procurements effected by means that were lawful before the coming into force of this Part. - (3) The Minister may make Regulations to give effect to the provisions of this section. - (4) Regulations made under this section shall be subject to negative resolution of Parliament. - (5) In this section, "electronic processing system" means the online processing of data through a website. - 39.
+(1) In its communications with suppliers or confidentiality contractors or with any person, a procuring entity shall not disclose any information if non-disclosure of such information is necessary for the protection of essential security interests of the State or if disclosure of such information would be contrary to law, would impede law enforcement, would prejudice the legitimate commercial interests of the suppliers or contractors or would impede fair competition, unless disclosure of that information is ordered by the court and, in such case, subject to the conditions of such an order. - (2) Other than when providing or publishing information pursuant to this Act, a procuring entity shall treat applications to pre-qualify or for pre-selection and submissions in such a manner as to avoid the disclosure of their contents to competing suppliers or contractors or to any other person not authorized to have access to this type of information.

-(b) demand that suppliers or contractors ensure that their sub-contractors, directors, officers and employees comply with the requirements aimed at protecting classified information.
+- (3) Any discussions, communications, negotiations or dialogue between a procuring entity and a supplier or contractor shall be confidential, unless required by law or ordered by the court, to disclose to any other person any technical, price or other information relating to the discussions, communications, negotiations or dialogue without the consent of the other party. - (4) Subject to subsection (1), in procurement involving classified information, a procuring entity may- - (a) impose on suppliers or contractors requirements aimed at protecting classified information; and - (b) demand that suppliers or contractors ensure that their sub-contractors, directors, officers and employees comply with the requirements aimed at protecting classified information.